gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [CompanyByBrandsRequest](#CompanyByBrandsRequest) | yes | Request body |

-Use this API to get a list of companies by the brands they deal
+Retrieve companies associated with specific brands.
+Retrieve a list of companies by the brands they deal.

 *Returned Response:*